 Farmer Mac classifies loans as either held for investment or held for sale.
 Loans held for investment are recorded at the unpaid principal balance, net of unamortized premium or discount and other cost basis adjustments.
 Loans held for sale are reported at the lower of cost or fair value determined on a pooled basis.
-As of both December 31, 2022 and 2021, Farmer Mac had no loans held for sale, respectively.
+As of both December 31, 2023 and 2022, Farmer Mac had no loans held for sale.